VedangAsgaonkar/Machine-Learning-Notes/Optimizers.md

 ### Choosing the learning rate
 We can judge how good our learning rate is by seeing the graph of losses converging.
 We generally try powers of 10 like 0.1, 0.01, 0.001.
 [Learning Parameters, Part 4: Tips For Adjusting Learning Rate, Line Search](https://towardsdatascience.com/learning-parameters-part-4-6a18d1d3000b)

+### Powerful Optimizers
+Adagrad and RMSProp take smaller steps near convergence and also help to train sparse parameters.
+Adam combines this advantage with the speed of momentum and is more or less the default choice.
+[Learning Parameters, Part 5: AdaGrad, RMSProp, and Adam](https://towardsdatascience.com/learning-parameters-part-5-65a2f3583f7d)